 Discussing leadership, we often overlook kindness, focusing more on power and wealth.
-Yet in reality, the leaders who leave a lasting impact are the ones who choose humanity over dominance.
-If you want to be remembered well, kindness is a choice for you to make.
+Yet the leaders who leave a lasting impact are the ones who choose humanity over dominance.
 People often have this notion that harshness is a necessary ingredient for success.
 I disagree.
 You can still achieve what you want by being kind.
-Itʼs just a matter of choice.
+It's just a matter of choice.
 You may choose to be an asshole or someone people like.
 And that choice, especially when things get difficult, quietly defines your leadership far more than any title or achievement ever will.
+If you want to be remembered well, kindness is a choice worth making.

-Many times throughout my life, I could have been kinder.
-It’s not just professionally but in my personal life too.
-In fact, I’m often better behaved at work than at home.
-This post is more a reminder to myself than anything else: kindness is a choice I make every day, and one I want to keep choosing even when it’s hard.
+Many times throughout my life, I could have been kinder, not just professionally but personally too.
+In fact, I'm often better behaved at work than at home.
+This post is more a reminder to myself than anything else: kindness is a choice I make every day, and one I want to keep choosing even when it's hard.

 A Leadership Choice

 A little bit of kindness brings more kindness.
 When you are kind, you influence others to be kind.
 Imagine leading with a heart full of empathy and an understanding mind.
 You can then turn the workplace into a thriving, positive space.
-It’s about choosing to lead with a kind touch, which, believe it or not, ramps up your leadership game!
 Kindness creates trust.
 Trust then accelerates everything from decision-making to collaboration.

 In leadership, this isn't just a saying.
 It can be your strategy.
 When people feel safe around you, they take more risks, speak more openly, and bring you problems early instead of hiding them.
 Small acts of kindness compound, creating a culture where people don't just work for you, they work with you.